sethbergman/hugo-theme-air/README.md

 ```

 ## Create new content based with default metadata from this theme
-You can easyly create a new content with all metadatas used by this theme, using this command
+You can easily create new content with all meta data used by this theme using this command:
 ```
 hugo new -t hugo-theme-air post/my-post.md
 ```